SonarSource/sonar-kotlin/README.md

 For example, execute the following in the project root to fetch the metadata for rule `S42`:

     ./gradlew generateRuleMetadata -PruleKey=S42

 If fetching from a branch:

     ./gradlew generateRuleMetadata -PruleKey=S4830 -Pbranch=a_branch

+Alternatively, you can let the tool auto-detect the branch.
+If you do not provide a branch, it will look at the PRs open in the RSPEC repository that contain the rule key in their name.
+If it finds any, you will be presented with a choice of which branch to fetch the metadata from.
+Points to note about this feature:

+* You can also add `-PautoSelectBranch` if you would like the script to automatically use the first branch it finds, if any, instead of prompting you for an interactive decision.
+* You can specify `-Pbranch=master` to default to master.
+* Usually, this feature should work as-is.
+However, it is possible to run into GitHub's rate limiting, which is lower for unauthenticated API requests.
+If you store a GitHub API token in the environment variable `GH_API_TOKEN`, it will be used for all requests to GitHub.
+Make sure you give the token sufficient rights to fetch details about and search pull requests in the RSPEC repository.

 If you want to update all rules' metadata, you can use:

     ./gradlew updateRuleMetadata

 ### Implementing a new rule